-Information gathered during the informal or formal investigation process will be handled by JTS with due diligence and care.
-Discreet inquiry, corrective counseling, and trust will be stressed by the University in dealing with all complaints.
-Records and information concerning complaints will be kept confidential to the greatest extent possible, and the University will comply with all applicable laws in maintaining the confidentiality of the investigation.
-However, subject to applicable laws, JTS cannot guarantee complete confidentiality where it would conflict with JTS's obligations to ensure a safe, nondiscriminatory and harassment-free environment.
+Information gathered during the informal resolution or investigation and decision-making process as described in the Non-Discrimination and Anti-Harassment Policy will be handled by JTS with due diligence and care.
+Discreet inquiry, corrective counseling, and trust will be stressed by JTS in dealing with all complaints.
+Records and information concerning complaints will be kept confidential to the greatest extent possible, and JTS will comply with all applicable laws in maintaining the confidentiality of the investigation.
+However, subject to applicable laws, JTS cannot guarantee complete confidentiality where it would conflict with JTS's obligations to ensure a safe, non-discriminatory and harassment-free environment.
 For example, under conditions of potential imminent harm to the community, JTS may be required by federal law to inform the community of the occurrence of an incident of sexual violence (but would not identify the victim).
 In addition, consistent with law, information regarding violations of this Policy may be shared among JTS personnel as appropriate and necessary.

-Please note that under the formal resolution process for complaints involving Title IX sexual harassment, a complainant cannot remain anonymous or prevent his or her identity from being disclosed to the respondent.
+Please note that under the process for complaints involving Title IX sexual harassment or other prohibited conduct under the Non-Discrimination and Anti-Harassment Policy, a complainant cannot remain anonymous or prevent his or her identity from being disclosed to the respondent.